 DIRECTOR OF LIFELINE FOUNDATIONS PRESCHOOL

 Born in New York and raised in Colorado, Terry moved to Utah with her husband in 1994.
 She began working with children in 2004 and it quickly became her passion.
 Terry is certified through National Council for Professional Development in Early Childhood, specializing in the education of one- to five-year-olds.
 After 15 years in different educational roles, including church children’s ministry, Terry freely admits that preschoolers are "her people” and favorite age group.
 When she's not teaching and working with students, Terry enjoys adventures with her husband, Daniel, as well as being a mom to her five children, two of whom were adopted from Haiti in 2013.
-When she has a rare free moment, she likes biking, running, yoga, puzzles, reading, and all things British, especially British television.
+When she has a rare free moment, she likes biking, running, exercise, puzzles, reading, and all things British, especially British television.